Calum MacDonald (musician): Early life

-His brother Rory was born in Dornoch, Sutherland.
-His father, Donald John MacDonald of North Uist, was a World War II veteran.
-The family moved to North Uist, when Rory was about four years old.
-Calum MacDonald himself was born in Lochmaddy, North Uist.

-When the time came for Rory to attend High School, which at the time was situated in Portree, on the Isle of Skye, the whole family moved en masse.
-It was in Skye that the brothers formed Runrig along with Blair Douglas and subsequently Donnie Munro.
+MacDonald was born in Lochmaddy, North Uist before moving to Portree, on the Isle of Skye, for secondary school.
+It was in Skye that MacDonald and his brother Rory formed Runrig along with Blair Douglas and subsequently Donnie Munro.

-MacDonald attended Jordanhill College and worked as a P.E. teacher until Runrig went 'professional'.
+He attended Jordanhill College and worked as a P.E. teacher at Lasswade High School and other schools in Lothian until 1983 when he became a professional musician.

 Later life

 During the 1980s, MacDonald's Christian faith deepened and this influence began to be felt in his lyrical content, in both Gaelic and English.
-He was based in Edinburgh for the 1980s and early 1990s before re-locating his young family to Contin in the Highlands.
+He was based in Edinburgh for the 1980s and early 1990s before relocating his young family to Contin in the Highlands.
 MacDonald has contributed main vocals to a handful of Runrig tunes, including Dust and Faileas air an Airigh.

 His son, Donald MacDonald - affectionately known as Seeds - is also a songwriter and performer and has his own band Donald MacDonald & the Islands.